Five Eyes: Domestic espionage sharing controversy

 One of the Five Eyes' core principles is that members do not spy on other governments in the alliance.
 US Director of National Intelligence Admiral Dennis C. Blair said in 2013, "We do not spy on each other.
 We just ask."

 However, in recent years, FVEY documents have shown that member agencies are intentionally spying on one another's private citizens and sharing the collected information with each other.
-Shami Chakrabarti, director of the advocacy group Liberty, claimed that the FVEY alliance increases the ability of member states to "subcontract their dirty work" to each other.
+Shami Chakrabarti, director of the advocacy group Liberty, wrote that the FVEY alliance increases the ability of member states to "subcontract their dirty work" to each other.
 FVEY countries maintain that all intelligence sharing is done legally, according to the domestic law of the respective nations.

 As a result of Snowden's disclosures, the FVEY alliance has become the subject of a growing amount of controversy in parts of the world: